Friday, February 28, 2014

 Review

 Victor Fleming's THE WIZARD OF OZ doesn't seem as grand as it used to be due to the many advancements in film production since its release.
 It's been decades since the premiere of THE WIZARD OF OZ.
 It is still a popular classic with historical value.
-Incidentally, the film was overrated, even though it's a colourful fantasy musical for all ages.
+Unfortunately, the film was overrated, even though it's a colourful fantasy musical for all ages.
 The most obvious example of the underwhelming elements would be the acting and the songs sung by the Munchkins, the latter in particular, whose voices are too weird.

 Star rating: (7/10) Good Movie